Saspian/file-upload/README.md

 # file-upload-node
-This application helps to upload file to a MongoDB, and edit the data.
+Uploading file to MongoDB and edit the data.
-React-node-multer
+Uses React-Node-Multer

 ## Available script